Black ink = Elaine

-(Hint: To see the directions quickly, just scroll down and read the large print.
+(Hint: To see the directions quickly, just scroll down and read the large print that’s the same size as this.
 Then you can come back and leisurely read the rest of the article.)

 Diane!
 Imagine running into you here in cyberspace!
-What was the likelihood!?
-Who would have ever guessed?
+What was the likelihood, who would have thought!?

-That’s strange, because when I saw you this morning you said something like, “One day I will come for you.
-It may not be today.
-It may not be tomorrow.
-It could be when you least expect it… Or whatever’s good for you, who cares.”
+Didn’t I run into you this morning?
+And didn’t you say, “One day I will come for you.
+It may not be today, and it may not be tomorrow.
+It could even be when you least expect it!
+Or whatever’s good for you, who cares.”

-I said that?
+I said that???
 What was I on?!
-Well, anyway, as you may remember, I interviewed you for the Aug.
-2004 issue of the ezine, and buried in that interview was a gem: your priceless “Aggravation Zapper!”
-Ever since then, my clients have been swearing by it!
-Clearly, it should not be buried in an interview but should have its own title and its own space so that people can find it!
-So, without further ado, I’d like to show you why we need to get this out in the open and spreading like wildfire!
+Well, as you may remember, I interviewed you for the Aug.
+2004 issue of the Hpathy ezine, and buried in that interview was a gem: your priceless “Aggravation Zapper!”
+Ever since then, people have been swearing by it!
+Clearly, it should not be buried in an interview but should have its own title so that people can google “homeopathic aggravation” and find it!
+So, without further ado, I’d like to show you why we need to get this information out in the open and fast!

-A colleague once told me she gave her husband Phosphorus 30C for an illness, and his response was to double over in pain and cry!
-Of course, she antidoted right away!
-When she told her practitioner what she had done, he said, “What did you do that for, the remedy was working!”
-(Grr!!!!)
-I seriously have to wonder if anybody has read The Organon of Medicine by Samuel Hahnemann (our main how-to book) at all!
+A colleague once told me she gave her husband Phosphorus 30C for an illness and he had an aggravation: he doubled over in pain and cried!
+Of course, she antidoted the remedy right away!
+When she told her practitioner about it, he said, “Why did you do that?
+The remedy was working!”
+(Grr!)

 Let me explain what an aggravation is:

-Picture world heavy-weight boxing champion, Muhammad Ali, getting knocked down in the ring by “high potency” opponent, Sonny Liston.
+Picture heavy-weight boxing champion, Muhammad Ali, getting knocked down in the ring by “high potency” Sonny Liston.
 That’s an aggravation!

-Thanks, Elaine for that marvelous introduction!
+Thanks, Elaine, for that informative segue into boxing!
 I am still getting emails about our 2004 interview – many of them wanting to know how to antidote a remedy.